za08/bfr/README.md

-# bfr - bulk file renamer
+# bfr - batch file renamer

 This Bash script renames all files in the current directory by stripping their original extensions and assigning new names consisting of 8 random digits.
 Additionally, it appends the appropriate file extension based on the file's MIME type.